pluralsight/guides/published/ruby-ruby-on-rails/reactrb-showcase/article.md

 And if all has gone well, you should be rewarded with `Home::Show` in your browser.
 If you open your JavaScript console you can also check which version of React has been loaded

 	React.version

-A note on React versions: Reactrb includes the [React Rails](https://github.com/reactjs/react-rails) gem which includes a copy of the React source.
-Multiple copies of React being included cause untold problems so pay particular attention to the version of React you have (via the React Rails gem) and the version we are about to install via NPM.
-We will need to ensure these versions are the same.
-At the time writing, the React version being installed is 15.0.2 so we install the same version via NPN.
-To change this, see [React Rails versions](https://github.com/reactjs/react-rails/blob/master/VERSIONS.md) which will then let you specify which version of React to include via the React Rails gem.
+*Remember this version number, you will need it later!*

+A note on React versions: Reactrb is compatible with react versions 13+.
+However each version of react-rails is compatible with a specific version of react.
+So its important that you are using the version of react that is compatible with react-rails.

+The reactrb-rails-generator includes [React Rails](https://github.com/reactjs/react-rails) gem and also adds a `require 'react'` directive to the *components manifest*.
+This brings in the version of react that is compatible with react-rails.

+In step 4 we are going to start using webpack to bring in javascript components, so we have to make sure that we get webpack to include the same version of react that react-rails expects.

+If you want to change the version of react, see [React Rails versions](https://github.com/reactjs/react-rails/blob/master/VERSIONS.md) for more details on which version of react-rails to lock onto to use a specific version of react.

 ### Step 3: Webpack for managing front-end assets